Actuator line modeling of vertical-axis turbines: Results

 \subsection{Verification}

 Verification for sensitivity to spatial and temporal grid resolution was performed for both the UNH-RVAT and RM2 RANS cases at their optimal tip speed rations, the results from which are plotted in Figure~\ref{fig:RVAT-ALM-verification} and Figure~\ref{fig:RM2-ALM-verification}, respectively.
-Similar to the verification strategy employed in \cite{Bachant2016-BR-CFD}, the mesh topology was kept constant, and the resolution was scaled proportional to the number of cells in the $x$-direction $N_x$ for the base hexahedral mesh.
+Similar to the verification strategy employed in \cite{Bachant2016-BR-CFD}, the mesh topology was kept constant, and the resolution was scaled proportional to the number of cells in the $x$-direction $N_x$ for the base hexahedral mesh, which was essentially uniform in resolution in all directions.
 Both models displayed low sensitivity to the number of time steps per revolution.
 Spatial grid dependence, however, was more important.

 Final spatial grid resolutions were chosen as $N_x=48$ for both the UNH-RVAT and RM2 cases.
-Time steps were chosen as $\Delta t = 0.01$ and $\Delta t = 0.005$ seconds for the UNH-RVAT and RM2 respectively, which correspond to approximately 200 steps per revolution.
+Time steps were chosen as $\Delta t_0 = 0.01$ and $\Delta t_0 = 0.005$ seconds for the UNH-RVAT and RM2 respectively, which correspond to approximately 200 steps per revolution.
 The chosen values should provide $C_P$ predictions within one percentage point of the true solution, which is on the order of the expanded uncertainty of the experimental measurements.
-Note that for computing performance curves, the number of steps per revolution was kept constant, i.e., the time step was adjusted to $\Delta t = \Delta t_0 \lambda_0 / \lambda$.
+Note that for computing performance curves, the number of steps per revolution was kept constant, i.e., the time step was adjusted to $\Delta t = \Delta t_0 \lambda_0 / \lambda$, where $\lambda_0$ was the tip speed ratio roughly corresponding to peak $C_P$ as observed in experiments, which was used for verifying the numerical sensitivity to spatial and temporal resolution.